 Fundy Trail Parkway – what to know before you head out

-Before heading to the Fundy Trail, whether you’re biking or driving, fuel up in St. Martins as there is nothing to buy on the parkway itself.
+Before heading to the trail, whether you’re biking or driving, fuel up in St. Martins as there is nothing to buy on the parkway itself.
 It’s not a hardship with roadside stands offering tasty lobster rolls, ice cream cones and other high calorie but delicious fare.

-What you should know about biking the Fundy Trail
+What you should know about biking the trail

 I’d come to bike the Fundy Trail.
 Most people don’t.
 They drive it and there is a reason for that.